 Virtual nodes have specific taints.
 You must set nodeSelector and tolerations for a pod before you can schedule the pod to a virtual node.
-The sample template is as follows:
+Example:

 apiVersion: v1 kind: Pod metadata: name: nginx spec: containers: - image: nginx imagePullPolicy: Always name: nginx nodeSelector: type: virtual-kubelet tolerations: - key: virtual-kubelet.io/provider operator: Exists

-The virtual-node-affinity-admission-controller webhook automatically schedules correctly labeled pods to a virtual node.
-The following example uses label eci=true.
-The sample template is as follows:
+The virtual-node-affinity-admission-controller webhook automatically schedules pods with specified labels to a virtual node.
+The following example uses the eci=true label.
+Example:Run the following command:

-The virtual-node-affinity-admission-controller webhook automatically schedules pods in a correctly labeled namespace to a virtual node.
-The following example uses label virtual-node-affinity-injection=enabled.
-The sample template is as follows:
+The virtual-node-affinity-admission-controller webhook automatically schedules pods in a namespace with specified labels to a virtual node.
+The following example uses the virtual-node-affinity-injection=enabled label.
+Example:Run the following command:

 Modify the configurations of the virtual node controller

-The configurations of the virtual node controller determine how pods are scheduled to the node and pod runtime environment such as VSwitch and security group settings.
-You can modify the configurations of the controller based on your needs.
-New configurations apply to new pods only, and do not affect existing pods running on the node.
+The configurations of the virtual node controller determine how pods are scheduled to a virtual node and specify the pod runtime environment such as VSwitches and security group settings.
+You can modify the configurations of the controller based on your requirements.
+Modified configurations apply to only pods that are scheduled after modifications and do not apply to existing pods that run on the node.

 - Upgrade the virtual node controller version.

-To use the latest features of virtual nodes, you need to upgrade the virtual node controller to the latest version.
-For example, to enable pods to access ClusterIP services, the virtual node controller version must be later than v126.96.36.199-aliyun.
+To use the latest features of virtual nodes, you must upgrade the virtual node controller to the latest version.
+For example, to enable pods to access ClusterIP type Services, the virtual node controller version must be later than v184.108.40.206-aliyun.

-You can modify this environment variable to change the security group associated with pods that are scheduled to the virtual node.
+You can modify the ECI_SECURITY_GROUP environment variable to change the security group that is associated with pods that are scheduled to the virtual node.

-You can modify this environment variable to change the VSwitch to which the pods that are scheduled to the virtual node belong.
-We recommend that you configure multiple VSwitches across zones to ensure high availability.
-When ECI resources are insufficient in one zone, the controller can create pods in another zone.
+You can modify the ECI_VSWITCH environment variable to change the VSwitch to which the pods that are scheduled to the virtual node belong.
+We recommend that you configure multiple VSwitches that are deployed in different zones to ensure high availability.
+When ECI resources are insufficient in a zone, the controller can create pods in another zone.

-By default, this environment variable is set to true, indicating that pods can access ClusterIP services.
-If pods no longer need to access ClusterIP services, you can set the environment variable to false to disable kube-proxy.
-In large scale scenarios, for example, the cluster needs to start a large number of pods, which dramatically increases the number of concurrent connections between kube-proxy and Kubernetes API server, you can disable kube-proxy to lift pressure on the API server.
-Instead, you can configure PrivateZone to enable pods to access services in the cluster.
+By default, the ECI_KUBE_PROXY environment variable is set to true.
+This indicates that pods can access ClusterIP type Services.
+If the pods no longer need to access ClusterIP type Services, you can set the environment variable to false to disable kube-proxy.
+In some large-scale scenarios, a cluster may need to start a large number of pods.
+This significantly increases the number of concurrent connections between kube-proxy and the Kubernetes API server.
+In this case, you can disable kube-proxy to reduce the heavy loads on the API server.
+However, you can also configure PrivateZone to enable pods to access Services in the cluster.

 - Create multiple virtual nodes.

 We recommend that you deploy a maximum of 3,000 pods on a virtual node.
 To create more pods, you can create more virtual nodes.
-You can modify the number of replicas in the statefulset configuration to create more virtual nodes.
-The number of replicas represents that of virtual nodes in the cluster.
-Each virtual node corresponds to a virtual node controller, which manages the pods on the virtual node.
+You can modify the number of replicas in the StatefulSet configurations to create more virtual nodes.
+The number of replicas represents the number of virtual nodes in the cluster.
+Each virtual node is related to a virtual node controller that manages the pods on the virtual node.
 The controllers do not interfere with each other.
 Perform the following steps to modify the StatefulSet configurations:Run the following command: